 Service Department Call 540-298-9310

 Here at the SuperXparts shop, we work on Excelsior Henderson motorcycles exclusively.
-For over fifteen years we have concentrated on these fine machines and know them well.
+For over twenty years we have concentrated on these fine machines and know them well.

 Our objective has always been to keep the Super X on the road and ridden regularly.
 Jamie is our only tech, so you can be certain your concerns are listened to and heard.
-We price service work fairly at $85.00 per hour, basing time on our extensive experience.
+We price service work fairly at $100.00 per hour, basing time on our extensive experience and a time clock.
 We can provide accurate estimates for any work you need.
 We only like pleasant surprises and think you probably do too.
 Of course, stuff happens, but you can be sure to get a call so we can discuss any additional problems that come up.